 What to Do About Sexual Purity

 This definitely doesn’t mean the church and youth ministries should stop talking about sex.
 Nor does it mean we should stop encouraging abstinence.
-It just means our job isn’t as easy as we might’ve hoped.
-The solution to helping teens stay sexually pure isn’t as simple as explaining what’s a purity ring or having them sign pledges.
+It just means our job isn’t as easy as we might have hoped.
+The solution to helping teens stay sexually pure isn’t as simple as using a purity ring or having kids sign a pledge.